 Graduating seniors receive a card indicating their alignment area for Phase I, and the venue where they will be attending their department ceremony during Phase II.
 The university asks that graduating students be respectful of the solemnity of this occasion and refrain from using cell phones and beepers during the ceremony.

-Seniors may pick up their marching cards at Dowling Hall from Thursday, May 15, through Friday, May 16.
+Seniors may pick up their marching cards at Dowling Hall on Friday, May 15.
 Before a marching card can be obtained, a student survey must be electronically completed via the web and a Tufts I.D. must be presented.
-You will receive an email from the Office of Institutional Research on April 16 with instructions and a unique link to access the survey.
+You will receive an email from the Office of Institutional Research on April 15 with instructions and a unique link to access the survey.

 Seniors who have borrowed through federal or institutional loan programs must complete an exit interview before receiving their marching order card.
 For more information, please see financial aid.